NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> orog = t.get_construct('surface_altitude').copy()

 *Note on performance*
-  `Data` instances within constructs are copied with a `copy-on-write
+  Arrays within `Data` instances are copied with a `copy-on-write
   <https://en.wikipedia.org/wiki/Copy-on-write>`_ technique.
 This
   means that a copy takes up very little extra memory, even when the original constructs contain very large data arrays, and the copy